Frequently Asked Questions (FAQs)

 What is consolidation?

 Consolidation allows for one judge to make consistent rulings on how the cases should proceed.
 The cases exist as individual lawsuits, but one judge hears all of the evidence and makes rulings.
+The cases are tried or settled in mass groups based on each client’s injuries that can be proved were caused by the medical device or drugs.
 Depending on the particular circumstances and the status of the litigation, however, some cases may not be consolidated and may be filed individually in state court.

 Will I have to give a deposition or go to trial?

 In most circumstances, clients do not give depositions nor appear in court.
 If you are called to give a deposition, you will be prepared beforehand by an attorney that will review the facts of your case and assist you.
-In MDL litigation, typically, a few select cases, called a trial pool, will be tried before a jury.
+In MDL litigation, typically, a few select cases, called bellwether cases are placed in a trial pool and tried before a jury.
 Unless your case is in the trial pool, you most likely will not be in trial.

 What is mediation?